kyoo-umd/cmsc320-Summer2020/project3/README.md

 **Question 5**: <em>According to the assumptions of the linear regression model, what <strong>should</strong> that violin plot look like?
 That is, consider the assumptions the linear regression model you used assumes (e.g., about noise, about input distributions, etc); do you think everything is okay?</em>

-**Exercise 2**: <em>Fit a linear regression model using, e.g., the `LinearRegression` function from Scikit-Learn or the closed-form solution we derived in class, for life expectancy vs. year (as a continuous variable).
+**Exercise 2**: (1 pt) <em>Fit a linear regression model using, e.g., the `LinearRegression` function from Scikit-Learn or the closed-form solution we derived in class, for life expectancy vs. year (as a continuous variable).
 There is no need to plot anything here, but please print the fitted model out in a readable format.</em>

 **Question 6**: <em>On average, by how much does life expectancy increase every year around the world?</em>

 **Question 7**: <em>Do you reject the null hypothesis of no relationship between year and life expectancy?
 Why?</em>

-**Exercise 3**: <em>Make a violin plot of residuals vs. year for the linear model from Exercise 2.</em>
+**Exercise 3**: (0.5 pt) <em>Make a violin plot of residuals vs. year for the linear model from Exercise 2.</em>

 **Question 8**: <em>Does the plot of Exercise 3 match your expectations (as you answered Question 4)?</em>

-**Exercise 4**: <em>Make a boxplot (or violin plot) of model residuals vs. continent.</em>
+**Exercise 4**: (0.5 pt) <em>Make a boxplot (or violin plot) of model residuals vs. continent.</em>

 **Question 9**: <em>Is there a dependence between model residual and continent?
 If so, what would that suggest when performing a regression analysis of life expectancy across time?</em>

-**Exercise 5**: <em>As in the Moneyball project, make a scatter plot of life expectancy vs. year, grouped by continent, and add a regression line.
+**Exercise 5**: (0.5 pt) <em>As in the Moneyball project, make a scatter plot of life expectancy vs. year, grouped by continent, and add a regression line.
 The result here can be given as either one scatter plot per continent, each with its own regression line, or a single plot with each continent's points plotted in a different color, and one regression line per continent's points.
 The former is probably easier to code up.</em>

 **Question 10**: <em>Based on this plot, should your regression model include an interaction term for continent <strong>and</strong> year?
 Why?</em>

-**Exercise 6**: <em>Fit a linear regression model for life expectancy including a term for an interaction between continent and year.
+**Exercise 6**: (0.5 pt) <em>Fit a linear regression model for life expectancy including a term for an interaction between continent and year.
 Print out the model in a readable format, e.g., print the coefficients of the model (no need to plot).
 Hint: adding interaction terms is a form of feature engineering, like we discussed in class (think about, e.g., using (a subset of) polynomial features here).</em>

 **Question 11**: <em>Are all parameters in the model significantly different from zero?
 If not, which are not significantly different from zero?</em>

 **Question 12**: <em>On average, by how much does life expectancy increase each year for each continent?
 (Provide code to answer this question by extracting relevant estimates from model fit)</em>

-**Exercise 7**: <em> Perform an F-test that compares how well two models fit your data: (a) the linear regression models from Exercise 2 (only including year as a covariate) and (b) Exercise 6 (including interaction between year and continent).
+**Exercise 7**: (0.5 pt) <em> Perform an F-test that compares how well two models fit your data: (a) the linear regression models from Exercise 2 (only including year as a covariate) and (b) Exercise 6 (including interaction between year and continent).
 You may want to use the `scipy.stats.f_oneway` function for this.</em>

 **Question 13**: <em>Is the interaction model significantly better than the year-only model?
 Why?</em>

-**Exercise 8**: <em>Make a residuals vs. year violin plot for the interaction model.
+**Exercise 8**: (0.5 pt) <em>Make a residuals vs. year violin plot for the interaction model.
 Comment on how well it matches assumptions of the linear regression model.</em>

-## Part 2: Classification
+## Part 2: Classification (4 pts)

 ### Gradient Descent

-<p><strong>Problem 1</strong> <em>Implement the gradient descent algorithm (either batch or stochastic versions) for multiple linear regression.
+<p><strong>Problem 1</strong> (1 pt) <em>Implement the gradient descent algorithm (either batch or stochastic versions) for multiple linear regression.
 I.e., extend the version of the algorithm in the lecture notes to multiple parameters.</em></p>
 <p>The gradient descent update equation for logistic regression is given by:</p>

 <!--